sysDrawnest/Two-Threads-Studio/docs/Return_Refund_SOP.md

 - To find a partially refunded payment, check the **"Captured"** tab or the **"All"** tab.
 - If you want to see a list of actual refund transactions, do not use the "Payments" tab.
 Instead, navigate to **Transactions > Refunds** in the left-hand sidebar.

+## FAQ : When will the Refund Processed , Bank Credit Completed will complete ?

+**When Refund Processed is completed:**

+Usually, if you process a refund via the **Two Threads Studio Admin Dashboard**, the "Refund Processed" status appears within a few minutes.
+This indicates that Razorpay has successfully debited the amount from our account.

+**When Bank Credit Completed is completed:**

+The "Bank Credit Completed" status can take anywhere from **2 to 7 working days**.
+This delay is managed by Razorpay and your bank, not by our system.
+Once our system shows "Refund Processed", the funds are officially on their way to the customer.

+**Timeline of what happens under the hood:**

+1. **Refund Initiated:** When you approve the refund in your Admin panel, our backend instantly pings the Razorpay API.
+The status becomes `REFUND_PROCESSING` ("Refund Initiated" in the UI).
+2. **Processing Time:** Razorpay routes this request to the customer's bank.
+Because this involves traditional banking networks (like NEFT, IMPS, or credit card networks), it generally takes **5 to 7 working days** for the bank to process the transaction.
+3. **Refund Processed:** Once the customer's bank confirms the funds have successfully landed in the customer's account, the bank gives Razorpay an **RRN (Retrieval Reference Number)**.
+Razorpay then immediately fires a secure webhook to your backend.
+Our system automatically catches this webhook and flips the status to `REFUNDED` ("Refund Processed" in the UI).

 ---
 *End of Document.
 For technical issues regarding refunds not processing, please escalate to the backend engineering team.*